 5.Select the desired connection file to open.

 9.After a connection has been established, click the database and navigate to a facility.

 10.Double-click the desired facility to connect.
-Steps to create and save a connection file can be found in the help article Connect to a Facility or Facility Group.
+Steps to create and save a connection file can be found in the help article Connect to a Facility or Facility Group for more details.